Learning Neural Networks by Neuron Pursuit: Neuron Pursuit

-the second equality follows from homogeneity of the neural network.
-The first inequality is true if $\delta^L<\zeta/\|\mathcal{H}(\rmX;\widehat{\rmW}_1,\cdots,\widehat{\rmW}_L)\|_2^2$. \end{proof} The above lemma shows that if the most dominant KKT point is positive, then initializing the network weights along the most dominant KKT point with sufficiently small norm leads to smaller training loss than at the origin.
-Importantly, no smoothness assumptions on the activation function are required.
-The result applies to $\sigma(x) = \max(x,\alpha x)^p$, where $p\in \sN$ and $p\geq 1$.
+the second equality follows from homogeneity of the neural network, while the first inequality holds if $\delta^L<\zeta/\|\mathcal{H}(\rmX;\widehat{\rmW}_1,\cdots,\widehat{\rmW}_L)\|_2^2$. \end{proof} The above lemma shows that if the most dominant KKT point is positive, then initializing the network weights along the most dominant KKT point with sufficiently small norm leads to smaller training loss than at the origin.
+Importantly, no smoothness assumptions on the activation function are required -- it applies to $\sigma(x) = \max(x,\alpha x)^p$, where $p\in \sN$ and $p\geq 1$.